-The Altivar 61 VFD is available with one or two Ethernet communications interfaces and supports star and ring network topologies.
+The City requires VFD's with one or two Ethernet communications interfaces and supports star and ring network topologies.
 Where the VFD is installed in an MCC, use a single Ethernet connection to the VFD to facilitate easy removal of the MCC bucket without disturbing other networked devices.
 However, if the VFD is installed in a separate cabinet (not in an MCC), connect the VFD using a ring topology for better network fault tolerance.